The North Metro Atlanta Chapter of the Georgia Native Plant Society

 Overview

-The North Metro Atlanta Chapter of the Georgia Native Plant Society was formed in 2021 and we have a membership of 300 and growing!
+The North Metro Atlanta Chapter of the Georgia Native Plant Society was formed in 2021 and we have over 400 members and growing!
 While we have no particular geographic boundary, our members are mostly in Marietta, Roswell, North Atlanta, Dunwoody, Woodstock, Alpharetta, Chamblee, Cumming, Sandy Springs, Acworth, Kennesaw and anywhere in between and beyond.

 Meetings